BallisticLA/RandBLAS/rtd/source/index.rst

 It offers OpenMP acceleration for applying its sketching operators to dense data matrices stored in main memory.
 It can be used in distributed environments through its ability to (reproducibly) compute products with *submatrices* of sketching operators.

-..
-RandBLAS has a BLAS-like API that lets the user specify row-major or column-major layout for data matrices and sketches.
-..
-Its algorithms for computing sketches automatically adjust to different layouts; this is done to provide reproducibility even in the face of changes in memory layout conventions.

 Learn more by reading the `RandBLAS User Guide <user_guide/index.html>`_.

 Source Code